LuvDaSun/JsonSchema42/packages/ts/jns42-optimizer/README.md

     - 3
 ```

-This, however can lead to a log of items in the arena, we want to optimize this at some point.
+This, however can lead to a lot of items in the arena, we want to optimize this at some point.

+Also this method will result is a `oneOf` with many elements.
+This may be correct but this is no how the `anyOf` is used most of the time.

+A better solution would be to first group the elements by type, that will be a `oneOf` type.
+This is so because a value can never be two types at the same time.

+Then, complex types are merged as anyOf types of their elements.
+In case of an object then only if both properties are required then the merged property is required.